Six Signs you need to Upgrade your POS system

 Lack of payment options

 Some reports suggest that by 2022 as little as 17% of transactions will be cash as consumers look for convenience and increased security.
-Online bank payments, tap transactions and smartphone payment applications are on the rise.
+Online bank payments, tap transactions, and smartphone payment applications are on the rise.
 If your POS system has trouble accepting and integrating any form of contactless payments internally, it is time to consider upgrading as consumer demand for it continues to increase in the retail environment.

 POS system is Hindering your Marketing

-Older POS systems did not focus on capturing customer data, and if they did, using it at the point of purchase was cumbersome, slow and impractical.
+Older POS systems did not focus on capturing customer data, and if they did, using it at the point of purchase was cumbersome, slow, and impractical.
 Modern POS systems are integrated into a customer database, meaning customer details (where permission is granted) can be captured at the point of purchase, and can also be easily retrieved when a customer is making a purchase.
-This enables business to create specific and targeted marketing campaigns including things like loyalty programs and exclusive access to promotions.
+This enables the business to create specific and targeted marketing campaigns including things like loyalty programs and exclusive access to promotions.
 If your current POS system does not give you the flexibility to harvest and then use this customer data, it is certainly time to start looking at changing.

 Whatever your reasons may be for considering an update to your POS technology, it is clear that modern solutions have numerous advantages as compared to what was available only a few short years ago.
 As the retail landscape changes and develops at breakneck speed, it is important that your POS technology can support you and allows your business to grow and change with the market.